 If you want golf to help forge and strengthen a romantic bond, you would be well advised to follow these guidelines which I have learned (often the hard way, particularly No. 1) over three decades of golfing with my beloved.

-If you’re not asked, then shut the hell up.
-If your partner is having an off day, fight the misguided impulse to offer your well-intentioned but worthless opinion.
-First, you most likely don’t have the foggiest idea of how to rectify the situation.
-Second, even though they love you, they now are so frustrated that you are only exacerbating the eventual meltdown.
-And they have easy access to a selection of deadly metal implements.
+If you’re not asked, resist the urge to offer your well-intentioned opinion if your partner is having an off day.
+You most likely don’t have the instruction credentials to rectify the situation.
+Second, even though they love you, it is more likely that you will only add to the frustration..
 If you are going to follow only one rule, make it this one.

 Take a golf vacation together.
 Sitting on the beach is all fine and good, but getting out on the course and sharing some conversation and laughs is far better.

-Include family.
-If you’re lucky enough to have kids or grandkids, invite them to play a few holes with you.
+If you have kids or grandkids, invite them to play a few holes with you.
 Or maybe it’s your brother and sister-in-law or other relatives you love but don’t get to see often enough.
 Golf is a great excuse to reinforce those family ties.

 I speak from experience, as I mentioned earlier.
 My wife took up golf after I did and fell for it as hard, or maybe harder, than she fell for me.
 We’ve done all things listed above, from golf vacations to couples’ nights to including family.
 And while the pure meaning of Valentine’s Day is focused on your one and only, and my wife and I have spent many delightful hours golfing together, I can tell you that one of my everlasting memories is the sight of our son and his grandfather golfing together.
 That’s something else I truly love.